GoogleCloudPlatform/gke-networking-recipes/services/multi-cluster/ilb/README.md

 - GKE clusters on GCP
 - 1.17 and later versions of GKE supported
-- Tested and validated with 1.18.10-gke.1500 on Feb 15th 2021
+- Tested and validated with v1.23.8-gke.1900 on Aug 23rd 2022

 ### Networking Manifests

-This recipe demonstrates deploying Multi-cluster Services in a cluster (`gke-1`) and make it accessible to other cluster (`gke-2`).
-The exported Services can be accessed via DNS name `$svc.$ns.svc.clusterset.local` or a VIP called `ClusterSetIP`.
-In later steps, it also demonstrates app migration to a new cluster (`gke-2`) by exporting the same Service from `gke-2`.
+This recipe demonstrates deploying a cluster (`gke-1`) and make it accessible to other cluster (`gke-2`).
+The Services in gke-1 are exposed via an Internal Load Balancer via a private IP address in the network.
+The pods in gke-2 will be able to communicate with gke-1 services via the internal ip address as they belong to the same network.

 ![basic multi-cluster services](../../../images/multi-cluster-services-basic.png)